wlonk/arcadia/rules/magic.rst

 the shapes of animals, meld into the shadows, or curse someone to die alone and unloved.

-When a character goes to cast a spell, they have two options: either they ask a fairy to do the magic for them, or they risk casting the spell themselves.
-In the former case, it is necessary simply to find a fairy, and use the rules for :ref:`petition`.

-The latter case, though, is where things get interesting.

 Magic is a force of nature.
 Accessing magic is making cracks in this world to let some force in, and hopefully neither too little or too much.
 To do this, you have to do things that seem almost mundane: putting the right things in the right place, chanting, candles, midnight crossroads.
 Magic is wilderness.
 It does not care whether you live or die.
 It will use violence without consulting you.

-The player should describe the effect they desire, using either one of the existing spells (see :ref:`spells`) or making their own along those lines.

 .. topic:: The Limits of Magic